hanna-becker/Traffic-Light-Labeler/Readme.md

 ### Usage
-1. Replace example images in _images_ folder with the ones you would like to label.
+1. Replace example images in _images_ folder with the jpg images you would like to label.
 2. `cd traffic-light-labeler`
 3. `python3 __main__.py`
 4. Follow instructions in terminal.